clean-code-craft/bosch-certified-clean-code-craftsman/Curriculum.md

 ## Grade 2 - Methods

+- Test Pyramid
+- Why unit testing is Important
+- cone or Cupca
 - Apply a test-first approach
 - Employ tooling for efficiency:
 Automate guardrails with coverage, complexity and duplication gating